 Use automation, templates, and clause libraries

 Your business can produce a repository of pre-approved contract templates and clause libraries specific to your industry and legal needs.
-This will eliminate the need to draft contracts from scratch for each negotiation, which can help save you significant time.
+This will eliminate the need to draft contracts from scratch for each negotiation, saving you significant time.
 Over time, you will need to ensure that any pre-approved clauses and contracts remain effective and check for any necessary updates you need to implement.

-Using a central repository will allow easy access to these templates and ensure that everyone who needs access has it quickly and with ease.
+Using a central repository will enable easy access to these templates and ensure that everyone who needs them has access quickly and with ease.

 Cloud-based tools can help facilitate collaboration between your sales or procurement teams and in-house or external legal counsel.
 This can accelerate the drafting process and help reduce errors.